-The commander of the United Kingdom Carrier Strike Group (CSG), Cmdr.
-James Blackmore, sits at the head of a complex, multinational strike group to deliver strategic effect in the Indo-Pacific region.
-The strike group’s flagship, the aircraft carrier HMS Prince of Wales, embarked from the U.K. The group consists of multinational constituent force elements: U.K. sovereign ships (HMS Dauntless, HMS Richmond, RFA Tidespring) as well as multinational units, including Spanish frigate SPS Mendez Nunez, Norwegian frigate HMNoS Roald Amundsen and Canadian frigate HMCS Ville De Quebec.
+The commander of the United Kingdom Carrier Strike Group (CSG), Commodore James Blackmore, sits at the head of a complex, multinational strike group to deliver strategic effect in the Indo-Pacific region.
+The strike group’s flagship, the aircraft carrier HMS Prince of Wales, embarked from the U.K. The group consists of multinational constituent force elements: U.K. sovereign ships (HMS Dauntless, HMS Richmond, RFA Tidespring) as well as multinational units, including the Spanish frigate SPS Méndez Núñez, Norwegian frigate HNoMS Roald Amundsen and Canadian frigate HMCS Ville De Quebec.

-Operation Highmast, as CSG activities are called, already has met key milestones.
-In May 2025, the strike group conducted NATO tasking and executed Exercise Med Strike, a highly complex training event involving 21 warships, three submarines, 41 fighter aircraft, 19 helicopters, 10 patrol aircraft and more than 8,000 personnel.
+Operation Highmast, as CSG activities are called, met key milestones.
+In May 2025, the strike group executed Exercise Med Strike, a highly complex NATO training event involving 21 warships, three submarines, 41 fighter aircraft, 19 helicopters, 10 patrol aircraft and more than 8,000 personnel.

-Vessels from other nations — 13 in total across the whole of Operation Highmast — will join the CSG as it executes the scheme of maneuver.
-These nations include Australia, Japan, New Zealand, and Republic of Korea.
-Highmast participants also will train with other nations as the group transits through various regions.
+Vessels from other nations — 13 in total across the whole of Operation Highmast — joined the CSG as it executes the scheme of maneuver.
+These nations include Australia, Japan, New Zealand, and the Republic of Korea.
+Highmast participants will also train with other nations as the group transits through various regions.

 Operation Highmast demonstrates that the CSG is truly multinational.
 The CSG is a convening force for other nations to integrate with, which amplifies its strategic effect.
 This is the very definition of interoperability, in which the strike group can integrate into any command structure and fulfill any mission.
 This is unique.